Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

 Once completed, the script will print out "Setup complete" to confirm everything has successfully been set up.

+!!! warning "Attention Gadi users: If you get this message..."

+    On Gadi, you may get the following message at the end of the setup script:

+    ```console
+    IMPORTANT: YOUR DEFAULT PROJECT HAS BEEN CHANGED TO 'vp91'.
+PLEASE LOG OUT AND BACK IN AGAIN TO REFRESH YOUR SESSION.
+    ```

+    If you see this message, you will need to close your window and re-connect to the HPC [as per the setup instructions](../setup.md#connecting-to-the-hpcs).

 As a final step, go to VSCode's "File" menu and select "Open Folder...".
 Enter the full path to the `part1` directory in the text box:

 === "Gadi (PBS)"